Course - Innovation in Global Health - PH3002

 The course PH3002 will provide students with in depth knowledge on the following key topics:

 - Design innovation cycle in global health.

 - The process of technology development, optimization and implementation in global health.

 - The essential features needed for a technological innovation to succeed.

 - A richer understanding of what kind of technologies are scalable and which are not.

 - An understanding of stakeholders in technology development and implementation.

 Through the course PH3002, we anticipate that the students will develop the following skills:

-Upon finishing the course PH3002, the students will have an in-depth understanding of global health technologies, their trajectory and the bottlenecks in their implementation, as well as experience working in teams to assess the in country viability and sustainability of a given technology, given the in country financial, socio-cultural, technological and logistical realities.
+Upon finishing the course PH3002, the students will have an in-depth understanding of design innovation cycle and global health technologies, their trajectory and the bottlenecks in their implementation, as well as experience working in teams to assess the in country viability and sustainability of a given technology, given the in country financial, socio-cultural, technological and logistical realities.

 Learning methods and activities